Festivals: after the earthquake

 In terms of employment, of course, the contrast is greater between the few permanent employees and the wide variety of professionals working for a week, a month or a one-off performance.
 But here too, thousands of jobs have been lost, thanks to government decisions on unemployment and the postponement of intermittence anniversary dates (to avoid asking artists who are no longer able to perform to prove their hours of activity!

 From a social point of view, we need to mention the work of volunteers, who on average in France represent two-thirds of the workforce mobilized by events.
-So it's a whole world, not necessarily professional or salaried, but definitely committed to the festival epic, that has been left out in the cold.
+It's a whole world, not necessarily professional or salaried, but well and truly committed to the festival epic, that has been left out in the cold.
 Lastly, the artistic commitments wiped out by these cancellations represent, for some, a decisive part of their professional year, or even future commitments.

 Meeting place and business concentrate

-So a festival's destiny is also that of the whole small world of a sometimes modestly profitable, often not-for-profit economy, but one that can't afford deficits, and can't stand silence.
+So the fate of a festival is also that of the whole world of a sometimes modestly profitable, often non-profit economy, but one that can't afford deficits, and can't stand silence.

 An anthropological phenomenon